Xiangyu-Hu/SPHinXsys/tutorials/markdown/multiphase_mixture_model.md

 This restores the full kernel support near the boundary without affecting conservation: fluid–wall pairs contribute zero net momentum exchange.
-Note that, we omit the superscript $^{m}$ as these boundary conditions are still valid when other average moving frame is chosen.

 ## Time stepping